Spirax Sarco FTGS14 Ball Float Steam Trap

 and low differential-pressure duties, and installation-maintenance material.

-That is enough to make FT14 a practical model page for specification,
+That is enough to make FT14 a practical model information page for specification,

 maintenance and replacement intent.